 Dick King-Smith is probably best known as the author of Babe: The Gallant Pig, the story that went on to be a Hollywood movie.
 But, he has a large canon of delightful books with animals – real and fantastical.
 The Water Horse isa mischievous romp and another animal lovers’ delight.
 King-Smith is a natural story teller, and this tale has the easy feel of a well-loved folk tale.

 The Water Horse is a mystical tale set in Scotland 1930s.
-King-Smith draws readers in right from the start.
+King-Smith draws readers in right from the start, peppering the story with authentic Scottish details.
 After a powerful storm, Kirstie and her little brother, Angus, find a mysterious egg on the beach.
-They bring it home.
-They put the mysterious egg in the bathtub…and the story develops and grows from there.
-Crusoe, ‘the water horse that hatched in the tub.
+They bring it home, secretly put it in the bathtub…and the mystery grows from there.
+With help from Grumble, their crusty curmudgeon of a grandfather, they care from Crusoe, the water horse that hatched in the tub.

-When you choose The Water Horse as your One School, One Book selection, you will invite a virtual kelpie into your classroom and your students’ homes.
+At 120 pages with illustrations sprinkled throughout, The Water Horse makes for a fine introduction to reading aloud as a family.
+Children’s eyes will dance at the humorous prose and widen at the developing suspense.
+Invite a legendary kelpie into your classroom and your students’ homes.
 Who wouldn’t love their very own Loch Ness monster as a one-of-a-kind, friendly, mythological pet?